oyoclass/python3-doc/doc/extralibs/fastapi.md

 ## FastAPI

 FastAPI is a web framework that's designed to help programmers create API quickly and cleanly while being self-documenting.
 It is based on [Starlette](../starlette/).
-It's made to be easy to understand and ready for production releases and is currently being used in many real-world applications by major companies like Microsoft.
+It's made to be easy to understand and ready for production releases, and is currently being used in many real-world applications by major companies like Microsoft.

 <div class="notebox notebox-info">
     <p class="notebox-title">